Hadi-AlKammouni/Fruitable/README.md

 - As a seller, I want to login into my account andadd items to my stock.
 - As a seller, I want to modify my stock.
 - As a seller, I want to edit my account.
-- As a seller, I want to manage user's orders.
+- As a seller, I want to manage users' orders.

 <br><br>